-- 2 cups cashews, soaked in water for one hour
+- 2 cups raw cashews, soaked overnight or boiled for 20 min

 - 5 tablespoons nutritional yeast

-- 4 small garlic cloves or 2 medium-large garlic cloves
+- 4 small garlic cloves, or 2 large

-- 1 medium butternut squash, peeled and cut into ¼" thich rounds
+- 1 medium butternut squash, peeled and cut into 1/4" inch thick rounds

 - 3 teaspoons olive oil

-- 12 ounces or 4 -5 large portobello mushrooms, stems and gills removed
+- 12 ounces portobello mushrooms, stems and gills removed, 4-5 mushrooms

-- 1 28-ounce jar marinara sauce or homemade marinara sauce
+- 1 (28 ounce) jar marinara or homemade marinara sauce

 - 2 cups cashew ricotta cheese

-- In a medium saucepan, boil cashews in water for 20 minutes until soft.
-Rinse them with cold water or soak them overnight.
+In a medium saucepan, boil cashews in water for 20 minutes until soft, then rinse them with cold water or soak them overnight.

-- Brush the cap and the bottom of the mushroom with remaining olive oil and place them on the second baking sheet.
+Brush the caps and the bottoms of the mushrooms with remaining 1 olive oil and place them on the second baking sheet.
 Roast them for 10 minutes on each side.
 Cool for a few minutes then slice in strips with a pairing knife.
 Set aside.

-- In a 9 x 13 casserole dish, evenly spread ¾ cup of marinara sauce, then layer the butternut squash on top.
-Layer 1 cup of the cashew ricotta cheese, roasted cauliflower, and portobello mushrooms over the butternut squash, and spread 1 cup of sauce over top.
+In a 9 x 13 casserole dish, evenly spread 3/4 cup of marinara sauce, then layer the butternut squash on top.
+Layer 1 cup of the cashew ricotta cheese, roasted cauliflower, and portobello mushrooms over the butternut squash, and spread 1 cup of sauce over the top.
 Repeat by layering the butternut squash, cashew ricotta cheese, and marinara sauce until the ingredients are gone.